 UHY adds that additional recent research underscores the scale and importance of tourists from emerging markets visiting other developing economies.
-The amount Chinese tourists spent on foreign travel, for instance, totaled $261 billion in 2016, up from just $73 billion five years earlier in 2011.
+The number of Chinese tourists spent on foreign travel, for instance, totalled $261 billion in 2016, up from just $73 billion five years earlier in 2011.

 Helena Budiša from UHY UHY HB EKONOM d.o.o. in Croatia, says: “Tourism is the most important sector in our country and every year has a significant increase of more than 10%.
 Additional increases are expected this year, especially due to large investments in Zagreb, Split and Dubrovnik airports which doubled their capacities and new terminals can receive a total of 11.5 million passengers a year.”

 “The government initiatives have proved vital in nurturing such a critical industry, including charging lower VAT on hotels and accommodations, as well as giving tax breaks on food and accommodation for seasonal staff who are necessary for maintaining top tourism services.”

 However, UHY adds that many larger economies are putting in plans to place greater importance on the tourist sector.
 In Japan, the Government aims to increase the number of tourists visiting the country with the goal of seeing 8 trillion yen (approximately $70USD billion) in revenue from tourism by 2020.